dhirajsriram/Pokedex-React-V2/README.md

 # Healthdex

 An application designed to provide information regarding the various species of Pokémon.
-[Pokeapi](https://pokeapi.co/api/v2/) was used to make api calls to fetch information onto the front-end.
+[Pokeapi](https://pokeapi.co/api/v2/) served as the backend, delivering information onto the front-end.

 **https://healthdex.netlify.com/**